-Today, as virtual and distributed teams become more common in the workplace, managers will have to get creative to build tight-knit, collaborative teams.
+Today, with virtual and distributed teams being more common in the workplace, managers will need to get creative to build tight-knit, collaborative teams.

-Despite the benefits of remote work (e.g., higher productivity, greater job satisfaction, and reduced employee turnover), the fact is it’s hard to build relationships from afar.
-There is no water cooler to gather around, and you can’t strike up a spontaneous conversation at your co-workers’ desks.
+Despite the benefits of remote work (e.g., higher productivity, greater job satisfaction, and reduced employee turnover), it can be difficult to build relationships from afar.
+There is no watercooler to gather around, and you can’t strike up a spontaneous conversation at your co-workers’ desks.

 So how can you bridge the virtual gap and bring your team together?

-Use the following tips and virtual team building games to increase trust, collaboration, and employee engagement from anywhere.
+Use the following tips and virtual team building activities to increase trust, collaboration, and employee engagement from anywhere.

 Why remote team building is important